UniversityOfGdanskProjects/RateMovie-App/README.md

 ### TMDB_API_KEY

 In /frontend/.env TMDB_API_KEY is not declared.
 If you want to be able to add movies from TMDB you can get the api key here https://www.themoviedb.org/settings/api.

+## Keycloak
+Keycloak runs on port 8080.
+To access keycloak admin console to sign in using username "admin" and password "Haslo123!!!"/